Changes to the SOCI Act are on the horizon

 The next amendment worth flagging is the introduction of two new exceptions that authorise an entity to use or disclose protected information.
 These are:

 We think the first exemption in particular will be welcomed by industry.
-Currently, the exceptions to the protected information regime are more narrowly scoped and can be difficult to navigate.
+Existing exceptions to the protected information regime are more narrowly scoped and can be difficult to navigate.
 These new exceptions will provide entities with comfort that they are not in breach for disclosing protected information, similar to how a confidential information regime currently works in practice.

 The protection of our cyber security and critical infrastructure is vital to Australia’s national security and economic stability.
 This is an evolving space when reforms must be monitored to ensure continuous compliance with the SOCI Act.

-These changes should trigger all entities responsible for critical infrastructure assets, to review their existing CIRMPs and ensure that they adequately satisfy the new requirements.
+These changes should trigger all entities responsible for critical infrastructure assets to review their existing CIRMPs and ensure that they adequately satisfy the new requirements.

-The data storage system update demonstrates that government is cognisant of the risk of such systems being used as a potential stepping stone by threat actors, particularly those associated with hostile nation states, who are increasingly targeting critical infrastructure.
+The data storage system update demonstrates that Government is cognisant of the risk of such systems being used as a potential stepping stone by threat actors, particularly those associated with hostile nation states, who are increasingly targeting critical infrastructure.

 The interconnectedness of modern IT and particularly modern Operational Technology (OT), make them a key target for such individuals and groups, with the risk being that they target systems connected to a critical infrastructure asset and move laterally within the technology environment to access and compromise the asset, or compromise data residing on a data storage system that provides them with sensitive information and knowledge that facilitates a compromise.